Welcome to the 2025 WMS Congress guide. We have created a video version, which you can view here. And the text version goes into more detail below.

 The ride-hailing apps, Bolt, Uber and Lyft are also popular in Vienna.
 We recommend you download the app and register before you travel.

-We recommend downloading the WeinMobile app before you travel to Vienna.
+We recommend downloading the Wien Mobile app before you travel to Vienna.
 It includes live information about all public transport as well as information about car sharing, walking and cycling routes and enables you to book and pay for your journeys.

 When you arrive at the Congress for the first time (or the Pre-Congress Teaching Course if you are registered for that), we will give you a travel pass for use on public transport throughout the Congress.
-The passes are valid on all streetcars, buses, U-Bahn and S-Bahn trains in the vienna core zone.
+The passes are valid on all streetcars, buses, U-Bahn and S-Bahn trains in the Vienna core zone.

 You will receive the pass when you pick up your name badge at the registration desk, so will need to make your own way from the airport and to the Congress Centre.
 The travel pass will be for unlimited use for the full length of the Congress and you are welcome to use it for your own social activities as well as for Congress activities.